SyncfusionExamples/getting-started-with-the-react-autocomplete-component/README.md

 Built-in filtering support includes a rich set of filtering options that is available to meet all your application needs.

 ### Autofill search
-The Vue AutoComplete component has an autofill search option that completes the word that the user types based on the suggestion text, allowing the end user to search for items easily.
+The React AutoComplete component has an autofill search option that completes the word that the user types based on the suggestion text, allowing the end user to search for items easily.

 ### Grouping
 Group the suggestions based on logically grouped categories with individual headers.